pidgezero-one/smrpgpatchbuilder/README.md

 - `battlefield_names.input`: If you've changed any of the 64 battlefields, rename them here.
 - `dialog_names.input`: If you want to remember what certain overworld dialogs are being used for, you can give them names here.
 There's 4096 of them, so it can be handy.
 - `event_script_names.input`: Describe your 4096 event scripts.
-- `formation_names.input`: Describe any of the 512 battle enemy formations
 - `imagepack_read.input`: If you have moved image pack data for sprites to anywhere else in the ROM besides where SMRPG keeps it by default, indicate the range here.
 - `item_prefixes.input`: Items and ally spells can begin with a special symbol or a blank space.
 If you've changed what any of those symbols look like in your ROM's alphabet, indicate them here. (i.e. if you've replaced the fan symbol, normally 0x26, wholesale with some other symbol, rename it here)
 - `music_names.input`: Rename the game's music tracks if you've changed them.